If you’re like me, you spent six

 And it got me to thinking, what technology would our grandparents (and great-grandparents) have been excited about getting when they were young?
 Or wished they’d get?

 I made some calls and had delightful conversations hearing all about it.
-If you haven’t had that kind of chat, check out these 100 questions for Grandpa to get the discussion rolling.
+If you haven’t had that kind of chat with someone in assisted living, check out these 100 questions for Grandpa to get the discussion rolling.

 Meanwhile, here are some fun facts I learned about the good ol’ days.

 “As you are now, so once were we.” — James Joyce

 Frontida Assisted Living Facilities, such as Adelaide Place in Fond du Lac, WI, provide you with posts like this one to help you live your best life.

 Doing the Math—What Years Are We Talking About?

 As time passes, events tend to get truncated.
 Case in point?
 The day my kids asked if I’d ever met Abraham Lincoln.
 Uh, nope.

 So exactly what decades were today’s senior citizens growing up?

 If Grandpa turned 70 in 2021, he was born in 1951.